Aeriosolutions/USB-Insight-HUB/README.md

 # USB-Insight-HUB
-USB 3.0 HUB for developers and tech enthusiasts
+Supercharged USB 3.0 HUB for developers and tech enthusiasts